Saving the heart of the neighborhood

 A historical museum for our time

-The Seaport Museum has long been the anchor of the Seaport historic district, chronicling and interpreting New York’s rise and evolution – and acting as the steward of the neighborhood’s spirit and character.
+The Seaport Museum has long been the anchor of the South Street Seaport Historic District, chronicling and interpreting New York’s rise and evolution – and acting as the steward of the neighborhood’s spirit and character.
 Yet its original charter failed to provide a sustainable model for funding the museum’s operations, leaving it vulnerable to economic headwinds and the damage left by Hurricane Sandy.

 Our plan provides the museum with a number of essential benefits:

-Financial stabilityThe $50 million fund establishes a source of reliable, recurring revenue for the first time in the museum’s history, providing the stability the museum needs to thrive.
+Financial stabilityThe fund establishes a source of reliable, recurring revenue for the first time in the museum’s history, providing the stability the museum needs to thrive.

 An open museumThe fund also supports the restoration and reopening of galleries in Schermerhorn Row, returning a key cultural attraction to the Seaport.